 Different versions of “Negro”

 In the mid-18th century when White men at Göttingen University in Germany put the final touches on the notion of Race as we know it today, they called Africans the “Negroid” race.
 Racists today use this old scientific term when they want to sound technical.
 Racists use “nigger” to incorporate the Western racism value structure into their statements, which elevates them over all Black people and reminds anyone listening of the diminished social character assigned to us; it is a great tool for diminishing regard for accomplishments.
 For instance, an unaccomplished White man can say Barack Obama is “just a nigger,” and use the West’s social hierarchy system to elevate himself above the former Leader of the Free World.
 As many are aware, I enjoy having online debates with racists.
 The lynchpin of their stance tends to be that I’m responsible for my own lack of accomplishments.
-However, when I reveal that I’m doing quite well, traveling the World, speaking nearly four languages, having no debt, gainful employment and a 800+ credit score, they either try to recruit me to rally against unaccomplished Blacks or simply reply with, “you’re still just a nigger.”
+However, when I reveal that I’m doing quite well, traveling the World, speaking nearly four languages, having no debt, gainful employment and a 800+ credit score, they either try to recruit me to rally against unaccomplished Blacks or they simply reply with, “you’re still just a nigger.”
 This is their self-esteem’s trump card and it demonstrates that the value of not being a nigger outplays any social value one’s efforts can create.

 Southern men in the mid-21st century often used “Negra” to feminize Black people.
 When conjugating words in Spanish, ones ending in “o” are masculine and ones ending in “a” are feminine.
 Thus began the short lived trend of calling black people “Negras.”
 Many racists refer to Black women as “negresses” to incorporate notions of Black people being less than human and animal like.
 Since the days of slavery, Black people have often replaced the word ending, “er” with, “a.”
 This is why we often say “mutha” instead of “mother,” and “brotha” instead of Brother.
 Nigger is no different.
 Instead of saying “nigg-er,” we said “nigg-a.”
 This pronunciation influenced the South and became the dominant pronunciation.
 After emancipation and later, the Great Migration, Blacks brought this pronunciation into Northern states and the two pronunciations have lived side-by-side, one being the original and the other having a variable definition, ever since.
 After successful Civil Rights legislation, a period of empowerment began.
 Black people, using the mirror as a weapon to reflect White men’s past deeds, began to deny White people acceptable usage of the word in either form.
-From this point they had to say, “the ‘N’ word,” referring to the word instead in abstract instead of saying it directly.
+From this point they had to say, “the ‘N’ word,” referring to the word in abstract instead of saying it directly.
 Today, “nigger” is a racist term and “nigga” can only be used by Black people and those they allow to use it.
 “Nigga” has variable meanings, negative and positive, when Black people use it.
 However, with very few exceptions, “nigga” is always negative when White people use it.

 What does “nigger” mean and why?